| | | | | | | |

 • In a large bowl, mix the mashed potatoes and caramelized onions until well combined.

-• Add the shredded Gruyere cheese, whisked egg, and 2 tablespoons of flour, fresh parsley, then season with sea salt and freshly cracked pepper, to taste; mix well.
+• Add the shredded Gruyere cheese, whisked egg, and 2 tablespoons of flour, fresh parsley, and season with sea salt and freshly cracked pepper to taste.
+Mix well.

 • Lightly dredge each side of the potato pancake in the flour.